 An enforceable undertaking is a legally binding agreement between the regulator and a person.
-It is given in connection to a contravention or alleged contravention of the WHS Act, and is an alternative to having a matter decided through legal proceedings.
+It is given in connection to a contravention, or alleged contravention, of the WHS Act and is an alternative to prosecution.
 It is an offence for a person to not comply with an enforceable undertaking.

 A person who enters into an enforceable undertaking agrees to complete certain activities.
 These activities are intended to benefit the workplace, industry or the broader community and can include:

-- Stopping the behaviours that led to the alleged contravention.
+- stopping the behaviours that led to the alleged breach

-- Sharing information about the enforceable undertaking with employees.
+- sharing information about the enforceable undertaking with workers

-- Delivering a presentation to the relevant industry on the WHS incident and lessons learnt.
+- presenting to the relevant industry on the WHS incident and lessons learnt

-If no prosecution is brought between 6 to 12 months after the incident has occurred, a person can request the regulator begin a prosecution.
+If no prosecution is brought after 6 months, but not later than 12 months after the incident has occurred, a person can request the regulator begin a prosecution.
 For further information on the requirements in your jurisdiction you should contact your WHS regulator.